mobizt/FirebaseClient/README.md

 Normally `<refresh_token>` is not needed, if it is provided, the token will be refresh immediately when calling `FirebaseApp`'s  `initializeApp`.

-The `<refresh_token>`, `<client_id>` and `<client_secret>` are required for OAuth2.0 token refreshing.

-The Client ID and Client Secret can be taken from https://console.developers.google.com/apis/credentials
+The Client ID and Client Secret are OAuth 2.0 credentials that can be taken from the [developer console](https://console.developers.google.com/apis/credentials).

-By providing `<refresh_token>` without `<client_id>` and `<client_secret>`, the token refrehing process will fail with unexpected error.

 - ### IDToken (ID token Authorization)

-The [IDToken](examples/App/AppInitialization/TokenAuth/IDToken/IDToken.ino) provider class, allows you to set the ID token form other Firebase clent apps.

-The ID token itself is a short-lived token which will be expired in 1 Hour or less.

-The available parameters in the class constructor are the following.
+The [IDToken](examples/App/AppInitialization/TokenAuth/IDToken/IDToken.ino) class parameters are included the following.

 ```cpp
 IDToken::IDToken(<api_key>, <auth_token>, <expire_in_seconds>, <refresh_token>)